th3h3d/konstitucijosegzaminas/README.md

-# konstitucijosegzaminas.github.io
+# konstitucijosegzaminas
-Lietuvos Konstitucijos egzaminas
+Lietuvos Konstitucijos egzaminas - Examination of the Constitution of Lithuania